bklik/headerDirective/README.md

 </header-directive>
 ```

-If you'd like to custome style the header, use the following SCSS template.
+If you'd like to customize the header style, use the following SCSS template:
 ```scss
 $header-color: #2563D9;